WesleyyC/blog/_posts/2015-07-15-intelligent machine.md

 published: true
 ---

 I have watched a lot of AI theme movie/series lately and some interesting questions are raised.
-For example, can we really achieve a reall AI? or what is an AI?
+For example, can we really achieve a real AI? or what is an AI?
 I am not sure, and that's why AI is so interesting.
 While it is very technical, it is also very philosophical.

 ![Escher's Artificial Intelligence Machine](https://raw.githubusercontent.com/WesleyyC/blog/gh-pages/images/escher_avatar.jpg)